-As it stands, the model is a proof of concept that it might be possible to construct large-$N$ theories of quantum critical metals with better controlled and interesting saddle point behavior without the need for SYK interactions or non trivial boson dispersions \cite{Shi_Controlled_Transport, Senthil_Controlled}.
-The results we obtain are self consistent but, that doesn't automatically imply that it's correct or useful.
-We have left the origin and the physical nature of the matrix bosons unspecified.
+As it stands, the model is a proof of concept that it might be possible to construct large-$N$ theories of quantum critical metals with controlled and interesting saddle point behavior without the need for SYK interactions or non trivial boson dispersions \cite{Shi_Controlled_Transport, Senthil_Controlled}.
+The results we obtain are self consistent but that doesn't automatically imply that they're correct or useful as have left the origin and the physical nature of the matrix bosons unspecified.
 Recently, doubts have been raised about the legitimacy of patch decomposition, used extensively here, when studying critical metals \cite{NLBosonization, mehta2024_Thesis}.
-Whether or not the model actually describes aspects any real physical system would constitute the next set of interesting questions.
+Whether or not the model actually describes any aspects real physical system would constitute the next set of interesting questions.